-Four years ago around 2012, our founder & CEO Bramh Gupta was running middleware for telecom companies, managing critical business processes necessary for telecommunication business operations.
-This included activities like cellular device activation & provisioning, where more than twenty to twenty-five systems will interact in less than 3 minutes to light up a cellular device on the network and create all the needed artifacts across telecom systems to onboard new customer.
-This was an operation of a massive scale when you think about tens of million of customers for a telecom operator.
+In 2012, our founder & CEO Bramh Gupta was running middleware for telecom companies, managing critical business processes necessary for telecommunication business operations.
+This included activities like cellular device activation & provisioning, where more than twenty to twenty-five systems will interact in less than 3 minutes to light up a cellular device on the network and create all the needed artifacts across telecom systems to onboard new customers.
+This was an operation of a massive scale when you think about tens of millions of customers for a telecom operator.

 “What the world really needed was a middleware that has no proprietary APIs or is API less, but can integrate with any of the hundreds of standard device and application protocols or APIs with conversion taken care at the core in the middleware itself.”

 RoboMQ was born with this idea.
-Fred Yatzeck who had a long stint in integration middleware working along Bramh in telecom days formally joined the founding team to start shaping this dream to reality.
+Fred Yatzeck who had a long stint in integration middleware working along Bramh during their telecom days formally joined the founding team to start shaping this dream into reality.

 RoboMQ adopted containerization technologies and Microservices early on.
-We provide microservices based integration framework including visual business process designer for microservices.
+We provide microservices based integration frameworks including a visual business process designer for microservices.
 This passion went so far as to running the core platform itself as docker containers.